-We are participating in the FCC's current wireless spectrum auction for broadcast spectrum, Auction 1002.
-FCC rules restrict information that bidders may disclose about their participation in this Auction, including eligibility, bidding, and payment information until the FCC has release such information.
 We also expect to participate in the FCC's future spectrum auctions in order to have the flexibility to accommodate present and developing needs of existing and future customers, as well as establish high-bandwidth opportunities.

 There are many risks relating to FCC wireless licenses, including without limitation the generally high cost of the licenses; the start-up nature of these businesses; the FCC's rules imposing build-out requirements on all spectrum licenses; the need to raise substantial funds to pay for the licenses and their build-out; the decisions on how best to develop the licenses and which technology to use; the small size and limited resources of our companies compared to other potential competitors; existing and changing regulatory requirements; additional auctions of wireless telecommunications spectrum; and the challenges of actually building out and operating new businesses profitably in a highly competitive environment featuring already-established cellular telephone operators and other new licensees.
 There are substantial restrictions on the transfer of control of licensed spectrum.
 There can be no assurance that any licenses granted to entities in which subsidiaries of LICT have interests can be successfully sold, financed or developed, thereby allowing LICT's subsidiaries to recover their debt and equity investments.